tanveerhossainx/tanveerhossainx/README.md

 ## About Me

-- 🌍 I'm from London, Italy and Bangladesh.
+- 🌍 I'm from London 🇬🇧, Italy 🇮🇹 and Bangladesh 🇧🇩.
-- 🎓 I studied Business Computing at Goldsmiths, University of London.
+- 🎓 I studied BSc (Hons) Business Computing (Entrepreneurship) at Goldsmiths, University of London.
 - 💡 I'm passionate about Tech, Geo politics, and travelling.
 - 📚 I'm constantly learning and exploring new technologies.